peiche-jessica/winmd2md/README.md

    /fieldsAsTable         Output Fields as a table
    /? or /help            Display help
    /sdkVersion            SDK version number to use (e.g. 10.0.18362.0) /fileSuffix            File suffix to append to each generated markdown file.
-Default is "-api-windows" /outputDirectory       Directory where output will be written.
+Default is empty string /outputDirectory       Directory where output will be written.
 Default is "out" /printReferenceGraph   Displays the list of types that reference each type
 ```